Productivity Tips That Work - Complete Guide for 2026

 Step Away from Screens

 Give your eyes a rest.
 Look out a window or close your eyes for a minute.
+The 20-20-20 rule (every 20 minutes, look at something 20 feet away for 20 seconds) prevents digital eye strain.

 Hydrate and Snack